Orioles hit four homers to back strong start from Jiménez, beat Cardinals, 8-5, to win series

 The Orioles entered the afternoon tied for last in the American League with three triples, but they hit a pair of three-baggers in a three-batter span in their four-run fifth inning.

-With one out in the inning, Adam Jones laced a line drive to center field that sailed over the reach of Dexter Fowler and ricocheted away from him, allowing Jones to easily slide in headfirst with his first triple since 2015.
+With one out in the inning, Jones laced a line drive to center field that sailed over the reach of Dexter Fowler and ricocheted away from him, allowing Jones to easily slide in headfirst with his first triple since 2015.

 After Trumbo cleared the bases with his 10th homer of the season — giving the Orioles six players with 10 or more homers this season — Mancini hit a ball that took a wild carom off the left-center-field fence, and a Mancini slid into third headfirst for his first major league triple.